HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 Appendix O, to serve as a guide for the development of the agency's statement.

-Section 21.000 et seq.) requires that: a 1/ead Agency (tlie .public agency which has principal
+Section 21.000 et seq.) requires that. a LeadAgency(the public agency which has principal

-environment) prepare an environmenfal document on the project.
+environment) prepare an environmental document on the project.
 For purposes of CEQA, the

-Lead Agency is the city or county planning. department.
-If this. re~c uirement has previously been
+Lead Agency is the city or county planning department.
+If this requirement has previously_ been

 outlined above.
-Each agency has he authority to determine which of the designated
+Each agency has the authority to determine which of the designated

 categories applies.
-All notices must be f led with the Office of Planning and Research
+All notices must beef led with the Office of Planning and Research

 (OPR) instead of with a local planning department, and kept on file with the project.